-The great state of Maine may be most famous for its blueberries and lobsters, but gem hounds know it’s also renowned for its watermelons—the green-and-pink “watermelon” variety of tourmalines, that is, which was first mined in the state in the 1820s.
+The great state of Maine may be most famous for its blueberries and lobsters, but gem hounds know it’s also renowned for its watermelons—green, white, and pink tourmalines, that is, which were first mined in the state in the 1820s.

 Local tourmalines are so beloved by Mainers—and are of such high gemstone quality, rivaling those from California, Brazil, and the Himalayas—they were declared the state’s official gemstone by the state legislature.
 The gems range from black and white to shades of red, green and blue.
-But the most sought-after hue by jewelers and consumers alike are the green and pink “watermelons,” most often cut in triangular geode slices that mimic the fruit when sliced.
+But the most sought-after hue by jewelers and consumers alike are the green and pink bi-colors and green, pink, and white watermelon tourmalines most often cut in triangular geode slices that mimic the fruit when sliced.

 Tourmalines, which are October’s birthstone along with opals, were first discovered in the U.S.’s first commercial gemstone mine by Elijah Hamlin and Ezekiel Holmes, on what’s now known as Mount Mica in Paris, Maine, in 1821.

 But that wasn’t the big windfall in the history of Maine tourmalines.
 That would come in 1972, when George Hartman, Dean McCrillis, Dale Sweatt and contract miner Frank Perham mined more than a ton of gem-quality tourmalines near the top of Plumbago Mountain, in Newry, Maine.
 The Dunton Mine Quarry, as they later named it, would be mined for the next two years and produce the primary supply of Maine tourmalines jewelers sell to this day.

 “It really put Maine on the map in terms of gemstone mining in the state,” says Maggie Kroenke, store manager at the Maine Mineral & Gem Museum in Bethel, Maine.
 “And it was a really big deal for North America.”